 One final note.
 Beware of joint ownership of rights to current and future IP development.
 It creates conflicts when licensing the rights for other markets or products.

-IP development is just one way you can use licensing to get your med tech developed and into the market.
+IP development is just one way to use licensing to get your med tech developed and into the market.
 But it’s only one of many licensing strategies to open up new opportunities for your medical device technologies in the fast-moving health care market.